bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/t/TurnoutHeaterType_27rZtIRVj5GBgj9RvjETkL/Documentation.md

-Define the kind of turnout heater installed.
+Defines the kind of turnout heater installed.